tyleraudino/tyleraudino/README.md

-- 👋 Hi, I’m @tyleraudino!
+- 👋 Hi, I’m Tyler Audino!
 - 👀 I’m a sophomore Computer Science student at the University of Florida.
 - 😝 I'm interested in data science, software engineering, and human-computer-interaction.
 - 🌱 I’m currently learning discrete structures and C++, and will be taking Data Structures and Algorithms and Computer Organization.